 Unlike many species of fish, trout have vomerine teeth which grow on the roof of the upper jaw.
 These teeth are used to hold and move food down the throat of a trout.
 A quick way to identify a Salmon from a Trout is the number of vomerine teeth.
 Salmon will have a single row versus Trout which have two rows.

 The trout ponds inside have some brown tout approaching 26 inches.
-Perodically during the day the store folks feed the fish.
-The trout appeared to be so what trained, they knew that the guy in the green shirt on the opposite side was there to provide WORMS.
+Periodically during the day the store folks feed the fish.
+The trout appeared to be trained, they knew that the guy in the green shirt on the opposite side of the pond is there to provide WORMS.

 A small crowd gathered to watch the “worm toss”, the store worker must have thought he’d show off a little and have one of those big browns eat a worm from his fingers.